 Jo is an avid do-it-yourselfer who loves to share her knowledge from years of study and living the good life sustainability.

-I moved to this little plot of land I own about ten years ago.
+I moved to this little plot of land I own almost twenty years ago.

 Living here in the country was a dream I’d had for many years, and during those years of dreaming and planning, I read tons of books about living in the country.
 The people who make their living off the land, who know how to build things, plant things, and make do with what they have are my heroes.

 As a child I enjoyed reading the Little House on the Prairie series of books by Laura Ingalls Wilder.
 Then I read them to my daughters, and now I’m reading them to my granddaughters.
 In the book I’m reading to them at present, Pa Ingalls is building a house—by himself.
 He cuts his own logs, hauls them, hoists them up the wall as it’s being constructed, splits the shingles for the roof, hauls rocks for the chimney and constructs that.
 I am still so impressed by that type of ability.

 By the time I was able to get my little plot of land, I had my retirement income secure.
 I did not need to make a living here.
 And the land I was able to afford is not farm land.
 It is hilly and rocky and mostly covered with trees.
 But I wanted to try all those skills I had been reading about for years.

 I have managed to grow some vegetables each year on the land that has been cleared.
 And to harvest the black walnuts and blackberries that grow wild.
 I have learned to fell a tree (a small one) and to cut firewood.
 To split kindling and make green tomato pickles.
 To hang my clothes outside to dry and build a good fire in the fireplace.

 How We Put Our Knowledge about Slipform Construction to Use

 I’ve tried to put the lessons I learned in all those books I’d read to good use.
 In one these books, The Good Life by Helen and Scott Nearing, I read about slip form stone building.